What are USD account details and how do I get them?

 If you have any questions about your account, always talk to Wise support team — CFSB or EVOLVE won’t be able to give you any information, because you don't have an account directly with them.

-Learn more on how we keep the money in your account safe
+Learn more on how we keep the money in your account safe and about earning interest on your Wise account if you live in the US.

 Check the limits for how much you can receive into your Wise USD balance.